Features How It Works Privacy Ingredients Support

 Approved Functions

-Humectant · Skin Conditioning.
+Humectant · Skin Conditioning · Solvent.
 EU CosIng approved functions.
-Panthenol draws moisture into the skin and improves texture and softness while also functioning as a hair conditioning agent.
+Panthenol supports skin hydration and improves texture and softness.
+Also used as a hair conditioning agent in CIR-assessed formulations.

 Things to Know

-The CIR Panel noted that Panthenol may contain residual amines as impurities.
-Therefore, it should not be used in cosmetic products in which N-nitroso compounds may be formed.
-This is a formulation-level concern, not a consumer concern — reputable brands ensure proper formulation.
+The CIR Panel noted that Panthenol may contain residual amines as impurities and therefore should not be used in cosmetic products in which N-nitroso compounds may be formed.
+This is a formulation-level consideration addressed during product development.

 Both D-Panthenol and DL-Panthenol are used in cosmetics.
 D-Panthenol is the biologically active form and is generally preferred for skin benefits, while DL-Panthenol works well for hair conditioning.